-Third Party Interactions and their impact on Social Groups: My dissertation work focused on how individual and dyadic behaviors influenced and was influenced by other group members.
+My dissertation work focused on how individual and dyadic behaviors influenced and was influenced by other group members.
 This work was performed using the cichlid fish Neolamprologus pulcher in lab-based studies and naturally-formed groups.
-I have an interest in continuing to examine social group dynamics in light of environmental variation and perturbations.
+I remain interested in examining social group dynamics in light of environmental variation and perturbations in both Tanganyikan cichlids as well as Stegastes damselfish in the Caribbean.

 AWARDS, GRANTS, AND FELLOWSHIPS: